NavneetNayak/cgc/README.md

 - [x] Memory allocation
 - [x] Memory deallocation with merging of memory
-- [ ] Mark and Sweep Garbage Collector
+- [x] Mark and Sweep Garbage Collector
+- [ ] Make the code not scuffed
 - [ ] Further algorithm exploration and multithreading...?